StephP15/MSc_Thesis_2015/README.md

 Each script includes notes initiated with a "#" which served to report the findings of the commands as each step was performed on the input data.

-Thus, the notes and instructions in each script is an extension of this README file.
+Thus, the notes and instructions in each script are an extension of this README file.
 --------------------------------------------------------------------------------